 - You have high Blood Pressure or heart conditions

 - You are super stressed or anxious (this might stress out your adrenals even more)

 If you're healthy and want to give it a go, do watch out for any symptoms such as fatigue, anxiety, or hormone issues like PMS or irregular periods.
 If this happens, stop fasting immediately – you may need more frequent intake of food.

 So if you’ve had a good or bad experience of Time Restricted Eating, do comment below and let me know.
-If you’d like to have a chat with any of our team about getting some help with your hormones, or losing weight, then do let me know below and we can set up a free call.
+If you’d like to know more about getting some help with your hormones, or losing weight, then do contact us and we can send you some information.